ntop/ntopng/doc/src/alerts/developing_alerts.rst

 Let's give a brief introduction of what we are going to do:

-- add the following files:
+- New files to be created:

-	- place :code:`http_contacts.lua` under :code:`scripts/lua/modules/check_definitions/host/`, this file is responsable for the visualization of the check enabler on the GUI.
+	- :code:`http_contacts.lua` under :code:`scripts/lua/modules/check_definitions/host/`, this file is responsable for the visualization of the check enabler on the GUI.
-	- place the class declaration file :code:`HTTPContacts.h` under :code:`include/host_checks/
+	- :code:`HTTPContacts.h` under :code:`include/host_checks/, this is the header for the class representing the check
-	- place the class definition file :code:`HTTPContacts.cpp` under :code:`src/host_checks/`
+	- :code:`HTTPContacts.cpp` under :code:`src/host_checks/`, this is the implementation of the class representing the check

-- the following files need to be modified as well:
+- Existing files to be modified:

 	- :code:`include/host_checks_includes.h` to include the new check.
 	- :code:`include/ntop_typedefs.h`, in this file we have to specify the identifier of the new check.